FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 Section 41(2)(b) of the Housing (Miscellaneous Provisions) Act 2014 which

-states that the Housing Authority shall, within a prescribed period after the--- 13
+states that the Housing Authority shall, within a prescribed period after the
+---
+13

 date when housing assistance commences, inspect the dwelling to ensure